 All too often stewards are thrown into the thick of things before they have the proper training.
 Since Steward Training is not available on a regular basis, here are some tips for the new stewards.

-First of all, remember that as a steward of the union you have the support of your local, your international union and the 30,000 members who comprise the union.
+First of all, remember that as a steward of the union you have the support of your local, your International Union and the 27,000 members who comprise the union.
 That means that if you don’t know the answer to questions or are not familiar with procedures, ask your local leadership.
 With your position comes a huge responsibility and you need to be able to provide the right answers to members and follow the correct procedures in your dealings with management.
 Your members will respect you for following this simple advice.